mihaimaruseac/io-manager/README.md

 ==========

-This is a simple framework which hides away the IO monad and allows beginner students to write simple applications in Haskell, no matter how many files are needed for input and output.
+This is a simple framework which hides away the IO monad and allows beginner students to write simple applications in Haskell without having to touch the `IO` monad for reading or writing to standard file descriptors or other files.

 This skeleton comes with a simple example showing the usage of this system.
 As you can see, only three lines are to be copied by the student: